Using the WatchApp

 • TrackGuide must be open on your watch to receive the walks.

-• If you just finished intalling TrackGuide on a watch that did not have TrackGuide before, it might take some time (minutes) before watch and phone are on speaking terms.
+• If you just finished installing TrackGuide on a watch that did not have TrackGuide before, it might take some time (minutes) before watch and phone are on speaking terms.
 If you see nothing appearing on your watch, just wait some minutes and try again.

 The Watch App